skylight-hq/skylight.digital/_projects/cdc_dibbs.md

 ![Illustration showing several blocks, some of which are interconnected with pipelines.](/img/projects/cdc_dibbs/dibbs-logo.svg){: .mb-0 }

-Different configurations of DIBBs depending on user needs {: .caption }
+Different configurations of DIBBs depending on user needs.
+{: .caption }

 Our current portfolio of DIBBs includes: